Please note: the Abbey of Mont Saint-Michel

-The abbey will be exceptionnally closed
+will be exceptionally closed to visitors

 Crowning a granite islet in the heart of the bay, the site of the highest tides in Europe, the abbey of Mont-Saint-Michel was first a famous monastery, then an unspoiled fortress and a fearsome prison.